Dr Boyd Ghosh

 Dr Ghosh sees mostly general neurology patients in Salisbury and patients with cognitive disorders and atypical movement disorders in the Wessex Neurological Centre in Southampton.

-Dr Ghosh has a particular interest in patients with Parkinson’s plus disorders such as progressive supranuclear palsy, corticobasal degeneration and multiple system atrophy, having previously completed research in these syndromes in his PhD in Cambridge.
-He trained in cognitive neurology in the Cambridge memory clinic with Professor Hodges and sees patients with cognitive disorders in the Wessex Neurological Centre.
-He also participates in clinics for patients with Huntington’s disease.
+Dr Ghosh has a particular interest in patients with atypical parkinsonian syndromes such as progressive supranuclear palsy, corticobasal degeneration and multiple system atrophy, having previously completed research in these syndromes in his PhD in Cambridge with Professors Hodges and Rowe.
+He runs the Wessex ataxia and atypical parkinsonian syndrome service with nurse, Jade Donnelly and Dr Massey.

 Research